Double-slit experiment: Hydrodynamic pilot wave analogs

 Hydrodynamic analogs have been developed that can recreate various aspects of quantum mechanical systems, including single-particle interference through a double-slit.
 A silicone oil droplet, bouncing along the surface of a liquid, self-propels via resonant interactions with its own wave field.
 The droplet gently sloshes the liquid with every bounce.
 At the same time, ripples from past bounces affect its course.
 The droplet's interaction with its own ripples, which form what is known as a pilot wave, causes it to exhibit behaviors previously thought to be peculiar to elementary particles – including behaviors customarily taken as evidence that elementary particles are spread through space like waves, without any specific location, until they are measured.

 Behaviors mimicked via this hydrodynamic pilot-wave system include quantum single particle diffraction, tunneling, quantized orbits, orbital level splitting, spin, and multimodal statistics.
 It is also possible to infer uncertainty relations and exclusion principles.
 Videos are available illustrating various features of this system.
 (See the External links.)

 However, more complicated systems that involve two or more particles in superposition are not amenable to such a simple, classically intuitive explanation.
 Accordingly, no hydrodynamic analog of entanglement has been developed.
 Nevertheless, optical analogs are possible.

+Double-slit experiment on time

+In 2023, an experiment was reported recreating an interference pattern in time by shining a pump laser pulse at a screen coated in indium tin oxide (ITO) which would alter the properties of the electrons within the material due to the Kerr effect, changing it from transparent to reflective for around 200 femtoseconds long where a subsequent probe laser beam hitting the ITO screen would then see this temporary change in optical properties as a slit in time and two of them as a double slit with a phase difference adding up destructively or constructively on each frequency component resulting in an interference pattern.
+Similar results have been obtained classically on water waves.